jameslnewell/tradie/README.md

 ## To do

-- `tradie init` templates e.g. `tradie-template-react` and `tradie-template-react-universal`
 - re-run linting on build while watching (errors shouldn't exit the process)
-- make `mocha` configurable e.g. require bootstrap file
+- make `mocha` configurable e.g. requiring a bootstrap file
 - resolve `eslint` configs relative to the current working npm dir
 - handle errors on browserify object (not just the bundle)
-- `npm install` on init
+- `npm install` after init
+- make a cache-bust and image optimisation plugin
+- finish writing unit and integration tests
+- make a hmr plugin
 - make `autoprefixer` configurable
 - make `uglify` configurable
 - make `sass-composer` configurable
-- make a cache-bust and image optimisation plugin
-- make a live-reload/hmr server plugin
 - make a code-splitting example
 - make a universaljs example
-- add tests